Image: Brenda Greene | DOC

 Where you'll see seals

-Once near extinction due to widespread hunting, New Zealand fur seals are now experiencing a population comeback and recolonising much of their former range.
-This means we'll be seeing more of them playing along our rocky shorelines throughout mainland New Zealand, the Chatham Islands and the subantarctic islands.
+Once near extinction due to widespread hunting, New Zealand fur seals are now re-establishing in parts of their former range.
+They spend about half their time at sea, foraging for fish and squid, and half their time on land, resting and caring for their pups.
+This means we'll be seeing more of them along our rocky shorelines throughout the country, including the Chatham and Subantarctic Islands.

-Seals can wander as far as 15 km inland, often by following rivers and streams.
-They can appear in unusual places, such as a paddock, roadside or an inner-city street.
-This is a normal occurrence from exploratory behaviour.
+Fur seals have been known to venture several kilometres inland, often by following rivers and streams.
+They can appear in unusual places, such as a paddocks, backyards, roadsides or inner-city streets.
+This is normal behaviour, particularly for young animals as they explore their environment.

 Leave seals alone

-DOC takes a ‘hands off’ approach to seals.
+DOC generally takes a ‘hands off’ approach to fur seals.
 They are capable and resilient and given time and space, they usually find their way home.
+See below for what to do if you see three or more sick or dead fur seals in an area.

-Don't feed seals as they can become reliant on humans for food.
+Don't feed any wildlife as they can become reliant on humans for food.

-Seals are wild animals and will defend themselves if they feel threatened.
-Adult seals can move surprisingly quickly on land.
-While they can look harmless, seals can inflict serious injuries to dogs or people and can carry infectious diseases.
+Fur seals are wild animals and will defend themselves if they feel threatened.
+They can move surprisingly quickly on land.
+While fur seals can look harmless, they can inflict serious injuries to dogs or people and can carry infectious diseases.

 It is an offence under the Marine Mammals Protection Act 1978 to disturb, harass, harm, injure or kill a seal.
 A dog owner whose dog attacks a seal could face prosecution.